carbon-language/carbon-lang/clang/docs/UsersManual.rst

    the behavior of sanitizers in the ``cfi`` group to allow checking of cross-DSO virtual and indirect calls.

+.. option:: -fsanitize-cfi-icall-generalize-pointers

+   Generalize pointers in return and argument types in function type signatures checked by Control Flow Integrity indirect call checking.
+See :doc:`ControlFlowIntegrity` for more details.

 .. option:: -fstrict-vtable-pointers